 There are three stories as to why and how Levy purchased the house.
 The first two are interesting, one for its implicit antisemitism and the other for its romantic nonsense.
-Both are totally unsubstantiated by any evidence whatsoever, except that after being told once, they wound up being repeated elsewhere.
-According to the first account, after Martha Jefferson Randolph sold Monticello she went to live with her daughter in Boston.
+Both are totally unsubstantiated by any evidence whatsoever; after being told once, however, they wound up being repeated elsewhere.
+According to the first account, after Martha Jefferson Randolph sold Monticello to Charlottesville druggist James Barclay, she went to live with her daughter Ellen in Boston.
 A group of patriotic Americans decided that at the very least Jefferson's daughter ought to be able to live at Monticello, since Jefferson had given his life, in a way, for his country.
-They sent a representative to Boston to see if she would accept the gift, and upon her assent, he sped back to Virginia to consummate the purchase from Barclay.
+They sent a representative to Boston to see if Mrs. Randolph would accept the gift, and upon her assent, the gentleman hurried back to Virginia to consummate the purchase from Barclay.
 But he stopped in New York for a few days to raise funds, and at a dinner one evening met Lieutenant Levy and told him of his plan.
-The next morning the "crafty Jew" Levy sped south, purchased Monticello, and thus thwarted the noble and patriotic effort to return the family homestead to Jefferson's beloved daughter.
+The next morning, the "crafty Jew" Levy sped south, purchased Monticello, and thus thwarted the noble and patriotic effort to return the family homestead to Jefferson's beloved daughter.

-The second unsubstantiated account has Levy in the White House meeting with President Andrew Jackson.
-Levy supposedly said to Jackson that he had heard about the sad state of Monticello, and had been thinking of buying it "in honor of Mr. Jefferson, whom I love."
+The second unsubstantiated account has Levy in the White House, meeting with President Andrew Jackson.
+Levy supposedly told Jackson that he had heard about the sad state of Monticello, and had been thinking of buying it "in honor of Mr. Jefferson, whom I love."
 General Jackson replied with vigor, "I order you, sir, to buy it."
 "I always obey the orders of my superior, Mr. President," Levy replied, and headed up the mountain.

-During Levy's visit with Lafayette, the aging marquis had inquired as to the well-being of Martha Randolph and of Monticello.
-Levy did not know, but he promised to find out as soon as be returned to America.
-After taking care of business matters--Levy was a very successful real estate speculator and owner in New York--he did go south and discovered Monticello to have been shabbily treated by Barclay, who was then eager to sell.
-In early April 1834, barely two weeks after presenting the statue to Congress, Levy and Barclay struck a bargain--the house and some acreage for $2700.
-Because Barclay had been selling off land it was not clear just how much property remained to go with the house, and it took a lawsuit to quiet title.
+During Levy's visit with Lafayette, the aging marquis had inquired about the well-being of Martha Randolph and of Monticello.
+Levy did not know, but he promised to find out as soon as he returned to America.
+After taking care of business matters — Levy was a very successful real estate speculator and property owner in New York — he did go south and discovered that Monticello had been shabbily treated by Barclay, who was then eager to sell.
+In early April 1834, barely two weeks after presenting the statue to Congress, Levy and Barclay struck a bargain — the house and some acreage for $2700.
+Because Barclay had been selling off land, it was not clear just how much property remained to go with the house, and it took a lawsuit to quiet title.
 In May 1836 the suit was settled, and Levy received the house and 218 acres of land in a deed of conveyance.
 "My heart leaped," Levy declared when he became the owner of Monticello.

 Barclay, of course, did nothing to repair the damage.
-He had bought the property to indulge his hare-brained scheme, and he thought nothing of cutting down the beautiful poplar trees that Jefferson had so lovingly planted.
+Having bought the property to indulge a hare-brained scheme of turning Monticello into a silkworm farm, Barclay thought nothing of cutting down the beautiful poplar trees that Jefferson had so lovingly planted.
 He planted vegetables next to the house and kept his silkworms in the conservatory.
 Despite his widow's recollection years later that they had taken good care of the house, contemporary reports belie that contention.
-The house that Uriah Levy bought was outstanding in design and built on a strong foundation but badly in need of repair.
+The house that Uriah Levy bought was outstanding in design and built on a strong foundation, but badly in need of repair.

-On this work Levy gladly embarked, and from all reports did so successfully.
-Levy assembled a small army of workers--including over a dozen slaves that he purchased--and put them to work cleaning out the interior of the house, making needed repairs on the outside, and restoring the landscaped gardens and lawns.
-There are conflicting accounts as to whether Levy actually managed to buy some of Jefferson's original furnishings that had been sold at auction after his death, but he did go to great lengths to restore the house to its former glory.
-He put in working order the seven-day clock that had been made to Jefferson's specifications in 1793, and also restored the body of a two-wheel carriage that tradition, if not fact, claims to have been the one Jefferson rode to Philadelphia in 1775 for the Continental Congress.
+Levy gladly embarked on this work, and from all reports did so successfully.
+Levy assembled a small army of workers — including over a dozen slaves whom he purchased — and put them to work cleaning out the interior of the house, making needed repairs on the outside, and restoring the landscaped gardens and lawns.
+There are conflicting accounts as to whether Levy managed to buy some of the original furnishings that had been sold at auction after Jefferson's death, but he did go to great lengths to restore the house to its former glory.
+He put in working order the seven-day clock that had been made to Jefferson's specifications in 1793, and also restored the body of a two-wheel carriage that tradition, if not fact, claims to be the one Jefferson rode to Philadelphia in 1775 for the Continental Congress.

 Levy was in residence at Monticello only sporadically due to his career as a naval officer and his business holdings in New York.
 However, he brought his mother, Rachel Phillips Levy, to preside over the estate in his absence, and when she died, she was buried on the mountaintop not far from the house.
-Levy also hired Joel Wheeler as an overseer, and although Wheeler would later do great damage to Monticello, initially he shared his employer's passion for restoring the house and grounds.
+Levy also hired Joel Wheeler as an overseer and, although he would later do great damage to Monticello, Wheeler initially shared his employer's passion for restoring the house and grounds.

-Levy died in 1862, and is buried in Cypress Hills, Brooklyn, in the cemetery of the Spanish and Portuguese Synagogue.
-In his will drawn in 1858, Levy bequeathed a dower's share to his wife, various gifts and mourning rings to friends and family, and then left Monticello to the government of the United States, along with the income from his considerable estate valued at over $300,000 for the support of an agricultural farm there for the orphaned sons of seamen and others.
-Should the government decline, it was then to be offered to the Commonwealth of Virginia, and then to the three Sephardic synagogues of Philadelphia, New York and Newport.
+Levy died in 1862 and is buried in Cypress Hills, Brooklyn, in the cemetery of the Spanish and Portuguese Synagogue.
+In his will drawn in 1858, Levy bequeathed a dower's share to his wife, various gifts and mourning rings to friends and family, and then left Monticello to the government of the United States.
+Additionally, Levy left the U.S. government the income from his considerable estate, valued at over $300,000, for the support of an agricultural farm at Monticello for the orphaned sons of seamen and others.
+Should the federal government decline, Monticello was to be offered to the Commonwealth of Virginia, and then to the three Sephardic synagogues of Philadelphia, New York, and Newport.

 - Dye, Ira.
 Uriah Levy: Reformer of the Antebellum Navy.
-Gainesville, Fla.: University Press of Florida, 2006.
+Gainesville: University Press of Florida, 2006.

 - Leepson, Marc.
 Saving Monticello: The Levy Family's Epic Quest to Rescue the House that Jefferson Built.
 New York: Free Press, 2001.

-- Urofsky, Melvin I. Saving Mr. Jefferson's House: The Levy Family and Monticello, 1834-1923.
+- Urofsky, Melvin I. The Levy Family and Monticello, 1834-1923: Saving Mr. Jefferson's House.
 Charlottesville: Thomas Jefferson Memorial Foundation, 2000.
-Available for purchase at Monticello Museum Shop
+Available for purchase at Monticello Museum Shop.